emileond/subly-landing/outstatic/content/posts/how-to-manage-appsumo-purchases-in-subly.md

 ## Step-by-Step Guide: Managing AppSumo Purchases in Subly

-#### Step 1: Download your AppSumo purchase data
+#### Step 1: Open the AppSumo Integration

-- Log in to your [AppSumo account](https://appsumo.com/account/products/).
-- Navigate to your purchase history.
-- Download your purchases as a CSV file.
+Log in to Subly and navigate to the [integrations page](https://web.subly.app/settings?tab=3), you'll find the AppSumo Integration in the '**Data import'** section.

-#### **Step 2: Import Your Data into Subly**
+#### **Step 2:** Select a Project and Enter Your AppSumo Credentials

-- Log in to your [Subly account](https://web.subly.app/).
-- Navigate to the **AppSumo Importer** feature.
-- Upload your CSV file.
+Choose the project where you'd like to import your AppSumo purchases.

+Enter your AppSumo login credentials (note: no login data is stored).

-#### **Step 3: Set Up Refund Reminders**
+#### **Step 3: Automatic Import**

-- During the import process, choose the reminder offset (e.g., 5 days before the refund deadline).
-- Subly will calculate the reminder dates automatically.
-- Confirm and proceed with the import.

-#### **Step 4: Review and Organize Your Deals**

-- After the import, review your AppSumo purchases in the dashboard.
-- Edit any details if necessary.
-- Organize your deals using categories or tags.
+The integration will automatically import all your AppSumo purchases into Subly.

+You will receive a notification once the import is complete.

-#### **Step 5: Monitor and Optimize**
+#### **Step 4:** Automatic Refund Reminders

-- Use Subly's analytics to monitor your software usage and expenses.
-- Set up additional reminders or notes as needed.
-- Regularly review your software stack to ensure alignment with your business needs.
+Subly will automatically create reminders for any future refund deadlines, so you don't miss a chance for a refund.

 ---